itsjorgebar/n-body-simulation/README.md

 ### Math

-The n-body problem consists of predicting the movement of n particles given their masses, initial positions, and velocities.
+The *n*-body problem consists of predicting the movement of *n* particles given their masses, initial positions, and velocities.

 Movement is influenced by gravitational force between the particles.
 The force exerted from mass *j* and received by mass *i* is described by Newton's law of gravity: